 The Women's Resources Center webpage lists available lactation spaces across the University of Illinois Urbana-Champaign campus.

 Students who, in addition to engaging in academic pursuit, are committed to providing and caring for children have a unique set of needs and experiences, joys and stressors.
 The Student-Parents website provides information about campus and community resources to support student-parents in their educational journey.

 Located at the University of Illinois, CCRS is an agency that works to support the well-being of children and families by promoting the availability of quality child care services in the area.

 There are four types of assistantships: Research Assistant, Pre-Professional Graduate Assistant, Teaching Assistant, and Administrative Graduate Assistant.
 See the Illinois Human Resources

 This slide presentation provides and overview of benefits for graduate assistants.

 This downloadable spreadsheet outlines employee benefits, including Insurance and Health Care, Workers' Compensation, Employee Tuition Waivers, Holiday, Vacation, and Leaves.

 FAMILY FRIENDLY BENEFITS

-Eligible assistants are entitled to up to six (6) weeks of parental accommodation.
-The assistant must have an active appointment at the time parental leave is taken.
-The same conditions apply as for other academic staff, however, the six-month employment requirement does not apply.
+Eligible assistants are entitled to up to six (6) weeks of paid parental leave following the birth of a child, or upon either the initial placement or legal adoption of a child under 18 years of age.
+Eligible assistants are those who have an active appointment at the time the parental leave is taken.
+The same conditions apply as for other academic staff as found here: https://www.hr.uillinois.edu/leave/parental.